Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_ManageTriggers.md

 ![Triggers](../../Assets/Screenshots/ActindoWorkFlow/Workflows/EditTrigger04.png "[Triggers]")

-1. Edit the trigger values previously configured as necessary.
+1. Edit the trigger settings previously configured as necessary.

 2. If one or more conditions have been previously added, edit the condition values previously configured as necessary.